This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Pin It

-Baked arctic char with vegetables on a plate with a fork and knife.
+Baked arctic char with chives, roasted vegetables, and lemon on a plate; fork holding bite.

 Prep Time: 10 minutes